Background pattern

 Incompatibilities

 As with all coagulation factor medications, the efficacy and tolerance of the medication may be affected if mixed with other medications.
-It is recommended to clarify a common venous access with isotonic saline solution before and after administration of Prothromplex Total.
+It is recommended to flush a common venous access with isotonic saline solution before and after administration of Prothromplex Total.

-Only the reconstitution equipment supplied should be used for reconstitution.
+Only the supplied reconstitution equipment should be used for reconstitution.

 It is strongly recommended that each time Prothromplex Total is administered to a patient, the name and batch number of the product be recorded to maintain a link between the patient and the product batch.